nychealth/EH-dataportal/content/about/advanced-tools/index.md

 ## Re-use data visualizations

-The visualizations on our site's [Data Explorer](../../data-explorer/) use a software called [Vega-Lite](https://vega.github.io/vega-lite/).
+The visualizations on our site's [Data Explorer](../../data-explorer/) use a JavaScript library called [Vega-Lite](https://vega.github.io/vega-lite/).
 Vega-lite provides a few options for you to use the visualizations in other contexts.

 Above and to the right of the visualiaztions, there's a three-dot menu.
 Clicking this gives you a few helpful options: